Montenegro–Serbia relations: World War I

 By late 1915, Serbia faced a massive offensive from three directions from Austria-Hungary, Germany, and Bulgaria, forcing the Serbian army, government, and civilians to undertake the Great Retreat through Montenegro and Albania to reach the Adriatic coast for eventual evacuation to Corfu.
 The Mojkovac region, located in northeastern Montenegro, was a critical chokepoint on the route used by retreating Serbian forces.
-Montenegro’s defense at Battle of Mojkovac in first days of 1916 aimed to delay the Austro-Hungarian advance, buying time for the Serbian forces to escape through the treacherous mountains.
+Montenegro’s defense at Battle of Mojkovac in first days of 1916 aimed to delay the Austro-Hungarian advance, buying time for the Serbian forces to escape through the mountains.
 Despite being outnumbered and outgunned, Montenegrin forces fought fiercely in harsh winter conditions.
 The battle was a tactical victory for Montenegro, as it halted the Austro-Hungarian offensive long enough to allow tens of thousands of Serbian troops and civilians to continue their retreat.
-By holding off the Austro-Hungarian advance, Montenegrin forces ensured that the Serbian army could reach the Adriatic coast, where Allied ships evacuated them to Corfu.
+By holding off the Austro-Hungarian advance, Montenegrin forces ensured that the Serbian Army could reach the Adriatic coast, where Allied ships evacuated them to Corfu.
 This preserved the Serbian Army as a fighting force, which later contributed to victories on the Macedonian front in 1917 and 1918.
 The battle severely weakened Montenegro’s already strained military.
 Within weeks, Montenegro capitulated to Austria-Hungary, and the country was occupied.
 King Nicholas I and his government went into exile, joining the Serbian government-in-exile in Corfu.
-The Battle of Mojkovac is often described as Montenegro’s supreme act of solidarity and brotherhood with Serbia and a symbol of Montenegrin loyalty and sacrifice for the Serbian cause.
+The Battle of Mojkovac is often described as Montenegro’s supreme act of solidarity and brotherhood with Serbia and a symbol of Montenegrin loyalty and sacrifice for the Serb cause.
 It is celebrated in both Serbian and Montenegrin history as a heroic stand, though some Montenegrin narratives later emphasized the disproportionate cost borne by Montenegro.
-The Battle of Mojkovac is immortalized in Montenegrin and Serbian folklore, literature, and national memory, with figures like General Janko Vukotić lionized as heroes.

 In 1917, Serbian Prime Minister Nikola Pašić and representatives of the Yugoslav Committee (a group of South Slavic exiles, including some Montenegrins) signed the Corfu Declaration, outlining plans for a post-war South Slavic state (the future Kingdom of Serbs, Croats, and Slovenes).
 Montenegro’s government-in-exile, led by King Nicholas I, initially supported the idea but expressed concerns about Serbia’s dominant role in the proposed union.
 King Nicholas I’s vision of a federal South Slavic state, with Montenegro retaining significant autonomy, clashed with Serbia’s preference for a centralized state under the house of Karađorđević.
 These differences foreshadowed tensions that would emerge after the war.
 In 1918, as the Central Powers collapsed, Serbian and Allied forces (including Montenegrin volunteers) liberated Serbia and Montenegro.
 The Serbian army played a leading role in expelling Austro-Hungarian forces from Montenegro, reinforcing Serbia’s position as the senior partner.